cyao48/ECE_4180_Final_Project/README.md

 ## Schematic and Connection Tables

 #### Device Setup
-Pictures of fully assembled robot.
+Picture of the breadboard setup.
 ![](links)
 All components are connected to and controlled by Mbed.
-We used external batteries to supply more power.
+We used an external 9V battery (converted to 5V via the breaker) to supply more power.
 Please see the schematic diagram and connection tables below to set up the robot.

 #### Schematic
 ![Schematic](https://github.com/cyao48/ECE_4180_Final_Project/blob/main/schematic.png)